Jawbone/JBChartView/README.md

 	pod 'JBChartView'

+You Podfile should resemble:

+	platform :ios, '7.0'
+	pod 'JBChartView', '~> 1.0'

 ### The Old School Way

 The simpliest way to use JBChartView with your application is to drag and drop the <i>/Classes</i> folder into you're Xcode 5 project.
 It's also recommended you rename the <i>/Classes</i> folder to something more descriptive (ie. "<i>Jawbone - JBChartView</i>").